Shuting-sli2/OxyTradePost/README.md

       - Create .env file in root folder
       - In .env file, set MONGODB_URL=mongodb+srv://your-db-connection
 		*Note: 1) After setting up your account in MongoDB, choose ‘connect to application’, then proceed to step b & c.
 2) Then copy the URI String from the MongoDB       clipboard.
 MAKE SURE to remove the angle brackets "<"and ">" around <password> when replacing your password from the URI.
 Also, you should use user password,       not account password.
+7. Open a new terminal, type command 'npm start' to start the backend server
+8. Open a new terminal, type command 'cd fronend2', and then 'npm start' to start the frontend.
+A new window should props up on your browser.

 Other things:
 1. Download MongoDB compass to view data in database: https://www.mongodb.com/try/download/compass